dmchitra/Assessment_chitra/README.md

 # Assessment_chitra
- Assessment

 Web Automation Exercise

 Develop a Web test solution that automates a scenario, composed as BDD scenarios.
 The target for the test is the dummy web site: https://testscriptdemo.com/

-•Scenario 1: Add four items into the wishlist and add the low priced item into the cart
+â€¢Scenario 1: Add four items into the wishlist and add the low priced item into the cart

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Install the following
-•JAVA SE 8 - Set Java_home and Path varibles
+â€¢JAVA SE 8 - Set Java_home and Path varibles
-•Maven - version 3.3.1 or higher -Set Maven_home and Path varibles •Eclise IDE -Eclipse Cucumber for Java plugin Steps to install •Chrome - make sure to download the chrome driver based on the installed in the machine where the scripts are running
+â€¢Maven - version 3.3.1 or higher -Set Maven_home and Path varibles
+â€¢Eclise IDE -Eclipse Cucumber for Java plugin Steps to install â€¢Chrome - make sure to download the chrome driver based on the installed in the machine where the scripts are running

 Running the tests